 from viewflow import flow from viewflow.base import this, Flow from viewflow.flow.views import CreateProcessView, UpdateProcessView from .models import HelloWorldProcess class HelloWorldFlow(Flow): process_class = HelloWorldProcess start = ( flow.Start( CreateProcessView, fields=["text"] ).Permission( auto_create=True ).Next(this.approve) ) approve = ( flow.View( UpdateProcessView, fields=["approved"] ).Permission( auto_create=True ).Next(this.check_approve) ) check_approve = ( flow.If(lambda activation: activation.process.approved) .Then(this.send) .Else(this.end) ) send = ( flow.Handler( this.send_hello_world_request ).Next(this.end) ) end = flow.End() def send_hello_world_request(self, activation): print(activation.process.text)

-Viewflow proceeds all applications flows from the flows.py file.
+Viewflow proceeds all application flows from the flows.py file.

 - Each flow is a Python class that subclasses viewflow.base.Flow